andreirawan97/react-dev-stockbit/movie-list/README.md

 1. Install the node modules with `yarn` command

-2. To start this app, use `yarn start` command
+2. To start this app, run `yarn start` command

+In addition, if you want to run the unit test for components, run `yarn test` command